-This modification should:
+This Modification should:

-- be considered a material change and not subject to self-governance - be assessed by a Workgroup
+- be considered a material change and not subject to Self-Governance - be assessed by a Workgroup

-The detailed business rules in this modification should be reviewed by a workgroup to ensure there are no unintended consequences or loopholes in the governance requirements that would thwart the performance assurance intent of this modification and the review of these rules should be within the UNC0674 workgroup.
-Additionally, the modification should act as an incentive to meet the required IGT UNC performance levels and a disincentive to make commercial decisions that detrimentally impact competing parties.
+The detailed business rules in this Modification should be reviewed by the Workgroup to ensure there are no unintended consequences or loopholes in the governance requirements that would thwart the Performance Assurance intent of this Modification and the review of these rules should be within the UNC0674 Workgroup.
+Additionally, the Modification should act as an incentive to meet the required IGT UNC performance levels and as a disincentive to make commercial decisions that detrimentally impact competing Parties.

-This Modification Proposal, should be read in conjunction with UNC 0674 Performance Assurance Techniques and Controls and will require stakeholder engagement.
-The contractual requirements of the PAFA (Performance Assurance Framework Administrator) may also be impacted.
+This Modification Proposal, should be read in conjunction with UNC0674 Performance Assurance Techniques and Controls and will require stakeholder engagement.
+The contractual requirements of the PAFA may also be impacted.
 UNC ancillary documents will also contain governance or guidance relevant to the IGT UNC and therefore should be considered by IGT UNC Parties through the development of UNC0674.

 The Workgroup discussed the Governance proposals in the Modification and noted that the additions carve out that the existing Performance Assurance regimes are being added into the Code as well as UNC0674 changes being layered over the top.
-The Workgroup agreed with the proposer's suggestion that it should be an Authority decision on this basis, as well as adding the ability for PAC members to raise changes to the IGT UNC, which differs from today's processes.
+The Workgroup agreed with the Proposer's suggestion that it should be an Authority decision on this basis, as well as adding the ability for PAC members to raise changes to the IGT UNC, which differs from today's processes.